Bhavesh-Thakur/Amazon-Sales-Report/README.md

 ## 1. Data Collection:

 .
-Gathered sales data from Website into power bi desktop.
+The Amazon sales dataset was provided by PW Skills for the project.

 ## 2. Daat Cleaning & Preprocessing: